roc-ket-cod-er/Python-Transit-API/README.md

 ---

 I've always wanted to develop a router, and this will (at some point) actually work and be implemented for in my upcomming hardware project CWatch, and my current [Cpeedo](https://github.com/roc-ket-cod-er/Cpeedo-mk5).

+### AI

+There was some AI usage for this project, primarily for optimization.